Seattle City Light

 Who I worked with

-I collaborated with 3 master's students as part of a usability studies course at the University of Washington.
-Our team worked as contractors for Seattle City Light and Seattle Office of Economic Development.
+I collaborated with three master’s students on a team project sponsored by Seattle City Light and the Seattle Office of Economic Development as part of a usability studies course at the University of Washington.

 Who I worked with

-I collaborated with 3 master's students as part of a usability studies course at the University of Washington.
-Our team worked as contractors for Seattle City Light and Seattle Office of Economic Development.
+I collaborated with three master’s students on a team project sponsored by Seattle City Light and the Seattle Office of Economic Development as part of a usability studies course at the University of Washington.

 Who I worked with

-I collaborated with 3 master's students as part of a usability studies course at the University of Washington.
-Our team worked as contractors for Seattle City Light and Seattle Office of Economic Development.
+I collaborated with three master’s students on a team project sponsored by Seattle City Light and the Seattle Office of Economic Development as part of a usability studies course at the University of Washington.

 Reflection